indiefan/nodebot/README.md

 #Plugins

 The easiest way to control nodebot is to write a plugin.
-A plugin is an encapsulated command for the bot to respond to, which consists of at least three things:
+A plugin is an encapsulated command for the bot to respond to.
+At present, the only supported plugins are message responders, which respond to messages in irc that match a given pattern, and these plugins consists of at least three things:

 1. name - The name of the plugin